-David Hammerstein, former Cochrane Governing Board member who voted against Gøtzsche’s expulsion and resigned afterward summarized the net effect of Gøtzsche’s banishment: “The big winner in this conflict has been the pharmaceutical industry, having succeeded in weakening the voice of one of its greatest critics and having consolidated a Cochrane leadership closer to industrial interests with fewer audible critical voices.”
+David Hammerstein, former Cochrane Governing Board member who voted against Gøtzsche’s expulsion and resigned afterwards, summarised the net effect of Gøtzsche’s banishment: “The big winner in this conflict has been the pharmaceutical industry, having succeeded in weakening the voice of one of its greatest critics and having consolidated a Cochrane leadership closer to industrial interests with fewer audible critical voices.”()

 If Cochrane reviews are published without access to all data from relevant clinical trials or potentially compromised by commercial conflicts of interest, why should they be trusted any more than all the other publications known to be subject to industry bias?
 Is that a brand worth preserving?
 Peter Gøtzsche, by his words and actions, has taken a strong stand.

-Disclosure: I serve as an expert to plaintiffs’ attorneys in pharmaceutical litigation and am currently working on a book about the quality of information available to physicians.
+Disclosure: I serve as an expert adviser to plaintiffs’ attorneys in pharmaceutical litigation and am currently working on a book about the quality of information available to physicians.